MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-multi-geo.md

 - Choose unique URL namespaces (for example, ContosoEUR.sharepoint.com) for your additional geo locations.

-- Consolidate your regional on-premises data into your Office 365 multi-geo tenant.
+- Consolidate your regional on-premises data into your multi-geo tenant.

 Note that Office 365 Multi-Geo is not primarily designed for performance optimization, it is designed to meet data residency requirements.
 For information about performance optimization for Office 365, see [Network planning and performance tuning for Office 365](https://support.office.com/article/e5f1228c-da3c-4654-bf16-d163daee8848) or contact your support group.